NBISweden/workshop-reproducible-research/docs/project.md

       the project
     * Add required software to the Conda `environment.yml` file

-### Inspiration and tipps for the student experience workflow
+### Inspiration and tips for the student experience workflow

 The first two steps should be part of the Snakemake workflow.
 If you need some help with the cleaning step, see below for a Python script that you can save to a file